Digital Heritage Research Lab

 The trend of urbanization and abandonment of the countryside affected the village, which began to show signs of decline.
 The dramatic decrease in the population of permanent residents left many houses deserted and derelict and brought economic depression to the village.
 To protect the monuments, the architectural character, and the environment of Fikardou, in 1978, the Department of Antiquities declared the entire village as an “Ancient Monument.”
 In 1984, the Department of Antiquities undertook, as part of a wider program to revitalize the village, to repair and restore the collapsing houses, and generally to improve the whole image and structure of the village.
 The Department of Antiquities fully restored, among others, two residences, the “Residence of Katsinioros” and the “Residence of Achilleas Dimitri,” which are outstanding examples of the traditional architecture of the 18th century.
 Together, these two Residences host the Fikardou Agricultural Museum.
 In 1987, these two Houses were awarded the Europa Nostra International Award.

-The village also features a beautiful 17th century church devoted to Apostles Peter and Paul, built to local standards, with a wooden roof that bears intricate, well-designed relief patterns.
-In the center of the village layout, the old Wine Press was available to the villagers for wine production, one of the most prominent occupations and primary sources of income of traditional village life.
+The village also features a beautiful 17th-century church devoted to Apostles Peter and Paul, built to local standards, with a wooden roof that bears intricate, well-designed relief patterns.
+In the centre of the village layout, the old Wine Press was available to the villagers for wine production, one of the most prominent occupations and primary sources of income of traditional village life.
 The Old School, located on top of the hill opposite the church, ceased to operate after the desertion of the village and has since been turned into a workshop and exhibition room.

 Fikardou is one of the few examples of a remarkable traditional settlement in Cyprus that has remained unspoiled over time and has managed to keep its architectural features and traditional way of life.
 It also presents a harmonious relationship between the built and the natural environment, enabling a perspective of the cultural landscape.
 Today the entire village is a living museum on the Tentative List of UNESCO as a World Heritage Site.